bozoracle/lda-ruby/README.md

 ## What is LDA-Ruby?

-This wrapper is based on C-code by David M. Blei.
-In a nutshell, it can be used to automatically cluster documents into topics.
+This wrapper is based on C-code by David M. Blei. in a nutshell, it can be used to automatically cluster the documents into topics.
 The number of topics are chosen beforehand and the topics found are usually fairly intuitive.
-Details of the implementation can be found in the paper by Blei, Ng, and Jordan.
+Details of the implementation can be found in the paper by David M. Blei, Ng and Jordan.

 The original C code relied on files for the input and output.
-We felt it was necessary to depart from that model and use Ruby objects for these steps instead.
+We felt that it was necessary to depart from that model and use Ruby objects for all these steps instead.
 The only file necessary will be the data file (in a format similar to that used by [SVMlight][svmlight]).
 Optionally you may need a vocabulary file to be able to extract the words belonging to topics.

 ### Example usage: